Arnottjwr/TeacherAI/README.md

 # TeacherAI

-TeacherAI aims to provide engading and effective feedback on guitar excercises in order to develop playing.
+TeacherAI aims to provide engaging and effective feedback on guitar excercises in order to develop playing.

-## FretboardTrainer

-Fretboard trainer will aim to